SeisComP/main/apps/python/descriptions/scbulletin.rst

 #. ``-1`` for **autoloc1**: Print one bulletin per event.
 #. ``-3`` for **autoloc3**: Print one bulletin per event.
-#. ``--fdsn`` for FDSN event: Print one line per event.
-Useful for generating
+#. ``--fdsnws`` for FDSNWS event text: Print one line per event.
+Useful for
-   event catalogs from XML file containing several events.
-This option is an alternative to generating catalogs by :ref:`fdsnws-event <sec-event>`.
+   generating event catalogs from XML file containing several events.
+This option offers an alternative to generating event catalogs by :ref:`fdsnws-event <sec-event>`.
 #. ``-3 -x`` for **extended autoloc3**.
 #. ``-1 -e`` or ``-3 -e`` for **enhanced** output at high-precision.
 All times
    and distances are in units of milliseconds and meters, respectively.